hecko-yes/hecko.my.to/hecko-cannot-into-art/index.md

-and honestly i'm not sure if i even actually *want* to art surely if i did want to i would've tried harder maybe i just wanna be mad
+and honestly i'm not sure if i even actually *want* to art surely if i did want to i would've tried harder maybe i just wanna be mad or maybe i just wanna *not* be mad and suck in peace

+# more on the crying actually

+i've been advised that the crying may be due to some sort of trauma or similar and that i should seek therapy and not draw in the meantime unfortunately the meantime is probably gonna last quite a while because: money <small>and bravery</small>
+there is [cheeseburger therapy](https://cheeseburgertherapy.org/) which is pay-what-you want but in the examples they say they explicitly avoid giving answers which i very much would Like to Get and going into it knowing it probably won't help me and then not paying because it didn't help me would be quite ungood of me

 # in conclusion